isabella232/docs.webiny.com-LEGACY/installation.md

 Now you can run the upper `npm` command from vagrant and install Webiny.

-Note that our vagrant box by default maps the vagrant `/home/vagrant/Code` folder to the `Code` folder on your local drive.
+> **Info**: Note that our vagrant box by default maps the vagrant `/home/vagrant/Code` folder to the `Code` folder on your local drive.
 The folder on the local drive is located in the folder where you cloned the `WebinyDevVagrantBox` repo.

-> **Warning**: Lorem ipsum dolor sit amet, consectetur adipisicing elit, > sed do eiusmod tempor incididunt ut labore et dolore magna aliqua. > velit esse cillum dolore eu fugiat.